Ashanti Akpan

-Ashanti Akpan (born 24 November 2005) is a professional footballer who plays as a midfielder for Women's Super League 2 club Southampton, on loan from Women's Super League club Chelsea.
-Born in Poland, she represents England internationally.
+Ashanti Akpan (/ibb/; born 24 November 2005) is a professional footballer who plays as a midfielder for Women's Super League 2 club Newcastle United.
+Born in Poland, she has represented England at international youth level.

 Club career

 Akpan joined the Chelsea Academy in August 2013, aged seven.
 With the Academy squad, she won the FA Youth Cup in 2021–22 and the FA WSL Academy Cup in 2022–23.

 She was involved with the Chelsea senior squad for the first time when she was named on the bench in a 2–0 UEFA Women's Champions League win over Real Madrid Femenino on 23 November 2022, though she did not feature.
 Her debut came in a 3–1 Women's FA Cup win against Reading on 19 March 2023, when she came on as a second-half substitute for Sophie Ingle.
 In December of the same year, Akpan signed her first professional contract with the club until the summer of 2025, with the option to extend by a further year.
+The option was exercised in June 2025, when Akpan extended her contract for another year.

+Akpan spent the first part of the 2025–26 season on loan at Women's Super League 2 side Southampton.
+She was set to spend the entire season at Southampton, but the deal was terminated at the halfway point in January 2026.
+In the same month, she left Chelsea and joined Newcastle United on a permanent deal for an undisclosed fee.